Choosing a Registered Agent for your LLC

-Once you determine who will serve as the Statutory Agent for your Arizona LLC, you can proceed to the next lesson: Arizona LLC Articles of Organization.
+Once you determine who will serve as the Statutory Agent for your Arizona LLC, you can file your Arizona LLC Articles of Organization.

-If you plan on hiring a Statutory Agent Service, please do so before going to the next lesson.
+If you plan on hiring a Statutory Agent Service, please do so before going to file your LLC formation documents.
 You’ll need their address for your Articles of Organization.